Failure to crack Nobel theft case big insult for people of Bengal: Mamata | Politics

 Taking a dig at the CBI, he also claimed that the state police would have cracked the Nobel theft case by now.

-Senior BJP leader Rahul Sinha said that the TMC government's ''non-cooperation'' with the central agency was to blame for the delay in investigation.
+Senior BJP leader Rahul Sinha hit back saying that the TMC government's ''non-cooperation'' with the central agency was to blame for the delay in investigation.

 ''The CBI would have completed its job by now.
 It was due to non-cooperation of the TMC government, the probe got delayed,'' he said.